-As one of Canada’s largest music events, the Squamish Valley Music Festival needs a lot of power, so it’s not a surprise that Trinity Power Rentals – with our well-known inventory and event expertise – was called on to supply equipment and logistics for the festival’s 2015 incarnation this August.
-With a short timeline and tight budget from our client Wajax Power Systems, we were right in our sweet spot for delivering customer satisfaction.
+When one of Canada’s largest music events needed power, it was no surprise that Trinity Power – with our well-known inventory and event expertise – was called on to supply equipment and logistics for the festival’s 2015 incarnation this August.
+With a short timeline and tight budget from our client, a power systems company, we were right in our sweet spot for delivering customer satisfaction

-Wajax had gotten the assignment to supply distribution equipment to festival organizers, and turned to Trinity to help supply the equipment they didn’t have, themselves.
-While the company came to us with their own equipment and load list, our temporary power experts worked one-on-one with Wajax personnel to redesign their layout to use less equipment and enable much more efficient installation (and a faster demobilization, once the last performer’s amps had been packed away).
-While the majority of the needed Trinity equipment and cable had only recently been used at a major sporting event, it was available thanks to the hard work of our QA/QC specialists who inspect and repair every item before it’s shipped out to the next project.
+Our client had gotten the assignment to supply distribution equipment to festival organizers, and turned to Trinity to help supply the equipment they didn’t have themselves.
+While the company came to us with their own equipment and load list, our temporary power experts worked one-on-one with their personnel to redesign their layout to use less equipment and enable much more efficient installation (and a faster demobilization, once the last performer’s amps had been packed away).
+Even though the majority of the needed Trinity equipment and cable had only recently been used at a major sporting event, it was available thanks to the hard work of our QA/QC specialists who inspect and repair every item before it’s shipped out to the next project.

 We design and execute a 1500kVA substation installation at a communications facility in British Columbia.